Demystifying Average Position in AdWords

 Before we get into the weeds of avg. position, let’s start with the basics and break down the actual definition.
 First, ad position is determined by ad rank, which is a score that Google calculates based on your bid and your quality score.
 This method allows Google to reward advertisers with a good ad position because of quality ads, keywords and landing pages, instead of just who has the highest bids.

 Google’s definition of average position is “A statistic that describes how your ad typically ranks against other ads.
 This rank determines in which order ads appear on the page.”
-An average of position of 1-8 is usually on the first page.
+An average of position of 1-4 are on the first page.
 It’s pretty rare that you find yourself in position 1.0 all of the time.
 We tend to see something like 1.2 or 2.3 average positions, which means that you are “typically” landing between ad position 1 & 2.
 I use quotations around typically because as I mentioned earlier in this post, average position is a mean average calculation, which means that your ad position is weighted by the number of impressions at each position.
-So if you were getting the majority of impressions in ad position 2 but several other times through the day you could have been in position 1 or 6.
+So, if you were getting the majority of impressions in ad position 2 but several other times through the day you could have been in position 1 or 6.

 Analyzing Average Position